berlinplan/berlinplan.github.io/readme.md

 ##  blocking streets and increase polarization to solve environmental crisis, bullshit?

-> block the streets and making Video for Instagram and fight for Power Positions in political System, will solve Environmental Problems ?
+> Can street blockades for Instagram videos and power struggles within the political system effectively address environmental issues?

 or